 By referencing this research in our product development process, Easel now provides a streamlined way for educators to support differentiation.
 Keep reading to discover more practical applications of Easel for differentiated instruction, and read more about the research foundation of Easel Activities here.

 Using Easel for Delivering Differentiated Instruction

 With Easel’s suite of intuitive digital tools, providing differentiated instruction becomes easier for educators.
 It’s as simple as creating or customizing personalized, interactive resources in order to meet the needs of individual students, small groups, or the whole class.

 Plus, using Easel for differentiation changes how teachers approach lesson planning, delivery, and grading by keeping activities within a single interactive platform that can be accessed from any digital device — making it a seamless learning experience whether teaching in-person, hybrid, or remotely.
 Students can access assignments via Google Classroom™ or through an assignment link, and they can then complete and turn in their assignments right on Easel, where teachers can respond to and return student work.

 Edit pages: With the ability to customize pages within an Easel Activity, teachers can:

 - Remove a page of practice questions that might not be relevant to students’ needs.

 - Add your own page of practice questions that are tailored to the needs or interests of your students.

 - Create different versions of a given resource to suit different students’ abilities.

-Movable pieces: Easel provides the ability to add movable shapes and movable text so teachers can:
+Movable pieces: Easel Activities provide the ability to add movable shapes and movable text so teachers can: